galaxyproject/training-material/topics/microbiome/tutorials/samestr-strain-detection/tutorial.md

 ![Taxon counts table from SameStr Summarize](../../images/samestr-taxon-counts.png "Number of taxa detected in each sample at each taxonomic level.")

+> <comment-title> Sample Identifiers in the Screenshots </comment-title>
+>
+> The screenshot above shows outputs generated without the sample rename step applied, so they use the original sample identifiers instead of the renamed ones: `28A` corresponds to `Pre-FMT`, `28B` to `Donor`, and `28C` to `Post-FMT`.
+If you completed the rename step earlier in this tutorial, your own results will show the renamed identifiers instead.
+{: .comment}

 ### Co-occurrence table

 This table is the fastest way to check whether clades are shared at all between samples. *shared_species* and *shared_clade* count how many taxa were detected in both samples, regardless of whether they turned out to be the same strain, while *shared_strain* counts only those clades confirmed as the same strain by SameStr Compare.
 The gap between *shared_clade* and *shared_strain* tells you how many shared taxa were only confirmed at the species/clade level instead of being detected as strains.
 Open the `Strain co-occurrences` dataset in your own history to see your results.
 The image below shows an example.